AI is redefining the voice of the customer before our eyes

 U.S. companies lose $136.8 billion per year from avoidable consumer switching.

 The problem is, technology has evolved enough for customers to expect effortless, personalized experiences 24-7—but not so far that organizations can easily or consistently provide them.
-Because let’s be honest—for all their shiny features, most VoC tools still have limited ability to form a complete picture of a customer’s shifting wants, needs, preferences, priorities, perceptions and struggles, especially during complex buyer’s journeys.
+Because let’s be honest—for all the technological advances, VoC platforms still offer limited insight into a customer’s shifting wants, needs, preferences, priorities, perceptions and struggles, especially during complex buyer’s journeys.

 93% of CX leaders report using a survey-based metric (i.e. CSAT or CES scores) as their primary means of measuring CX performance.